Extensions in Jacobian algebras via punctured skein relations: Cluster algebras from surfaces and skein relations

-We need to recall some identities in $\cA(S,M)$.
-Such identities arise from smoothing arcs crossing in the interior of $S$.
-The next definitions follow the work developed in \cite{FT,MW,MSW,ASSh}.
 Let $\alpha$, $\beta$ and $\delta$ be generalized arcs, tagged plain (this includes the noose), or closed loops.
 Let $\alpha$ be a generalized arc crossing $\beta$ at a point $x$, and let $\delta$ be such that it has a self-intersection at a point $x$.